My role:

 .png)

-I thought to myself, how could I recreate this form into my design language.
+I thought to myself, how might I recreate this ideology into my design language.

 Design Opportunity: